 Remember, git is a piece of software running on your own computer, and that is distinct from GitHub, which is the remote repository website, and from GitHub Desktop, which is a GUI to git.

 We next need to tell git (on your local computer) who you are so that when you make commits either locally or remotely, they are associated with a particular user name and email.
-To do this within RStudio, select Tools -> Shell…, which will open up a Terminal window.
-Alternatively, you can enter these commands directly in a terminal window you open yourself, rather than one opened from within RStudio.
+To do this within RStudio, select Tools -> Terminal -> New Terminal…, which will open up a Terminal window.
+Alternatively, you can enter these commands directly in a Terminal window you open yourself on your computer outside RStudio, rather than one opened from within RStudio.

 GitHub will link any commits to the username associated with the email address used to tag your commits, even if you enter a different username here.
 If you use an email address that is not already associated with a GitHub account, then the entered username will appear associated with your commits.